 Even if you do not need a siting permit, you may need other City permits or approvals.
-This could include Historic Design Review, a building permit, a Public Works franchise permit for a facility in the public right-of-way, or a Public Works commercial permit.
+This could include Historic Design Review, a Section 106 Historic Compliance form, a building permit, a Public Works franchise permit for a facility in the public right-of-way, or a Public Works commercial permit.
 A proposal that includes changes to an existing parking lot may require a building permit and site plan review.

 Step 2: Determine what type of permit you need

 The type of permit you need depends on the details of your project.
 You can call Planning staff for help determining which of the following wireless communication facility permits and associated information packets you need or use this checklist.

 class 1 permit is required to collocate or attach an antenna or antenna array to a support tower, support structure, or utility structure.
 The following are examples of different structures and towers:

 Support tower: Cell tower, monopole, lattice tower

 Support structure: Existing building or structure (excluding single-family homes and duplexes) such as a steeple, water tower, or billboard